School District Of The City Of York

 As a child growing up in York, Diane Brown was a part of some major changes in the district.
 She grew up on the west-end of town during the riots in York.
 Although McKinley School was closer and in walking distance, Brown was eventually bussed to Devers School when she entered the 4th grade to assist in integrating that school.

 Brown entered York High in 1976, when the high school offered a latitude of many different programs, classes and activities – the planetarium, swimming pool, co-op classes, sports, home economics and shop classes, to name a few.
 Brown was involved in many of the civic and government activities at school, including Senate and House of Representatives.
 She graduated from York High in 1980 and obtained a business certificate from the Skills Training Center in 1985.
-She has been employed with Columbia Gas since 1987 and is currently a Compliance Analyst.
+She has been employed with Columbia Gas since 1987 and is currently a Manager Regulatory Compliance.